 Each DP MODU has vessel-specific considerations with each well location necessitating well and site-specific considerations, which together produce a unique rig and well site-specific T-Time interval.
 T time intervals should be updated as often as necessary depending upon operational changes and changes in weather forecast patterns.
 The DP MODU and well specific T-Time interval is calculated based upon the starting point of a decision to commence Tropical Storm (Named Storm) abandonment activities throughout the timeline required for the DP MODU to be positioned in a safe location away from the Tropical Storm (Named Storm) event based on the parameters described in section 2.3 of this document.
 This timeline also accounts for the applicable BSEE District Manager notification and approval process.
-To safely and effectively perform the well and DP MODU evacuation activities within the defined T-Time interval, weather and current monitoring and clear alignment of the decision-making process between the DP MODU Operator (Drilling Contractor) and Lease Operator (OCSG Leaseholder or Permit Holder) are required prior to the start of the T-Time for the Tropical Storm (Named Storm) event.
+To safely and effectively perform the well and DP MODU evacuation activities within the defined T-Time interval, weather and current monitoring and clear alignment of the decision-making process between the Drilling Contractor and Operator (DP MODU operator and operator, respectively) are required prior to the start of the T-Time for the Tropical Storm (Named Storm) event.